THE LOCAL COMMUNITY

 At Brockwell Live, we’re proud to partner with Gig Buddies, an incredible initiative that helps people with learning disabilities and/or autism experience the joy of live music alongside a volunteer who shares their passion.

-This year, our collaboration will span three major festivals - Wide Awake, Cross The Tracks, and Mighty Hoopla - each with its own creative campaign.
+In 2025, we collaborated across three festivals - Wide Awake, Cross The Tracks, and Mighty Hoopla - each with their own creative campaign.
 At the core of every effort is the aim to centre learning-disabled voices, celebrate representation, and make festivals more welcoming for all.

 Wide Awake – Change the Scene